Lord Mayor’s COVID-19 Direct Assistance Program

-Council is providing $3 million in direct financial assistance this financial year to community, cultural, and sport and recreational groups leasing a Council-owned or managed community facility, to help them rebuild and re-commence services to residents after the coronavirus pandemic.
+Council provided $3 million in direct financial assistance this financial year to community, cultural, and sport and recreational groups leasing a Council-owned or managed community facility, to help them rebuild and re-commence services to residents after the coronavirus pandemic.

-The Lord Mayor’s COVID-19 Direct Assistance Program will help not-for-profit lessees cover the costs of operating expenses incurred during their forced closure.
-It will also help support leaseholders who have been unable to do maintenance works on their buildings due to lack of revenue as a result of the pandemic.
+The Lord Mayor’s COVID-19 Direct Assistance Program helped not-for-profit lessees cover the costs of operating expenses incurred during their forced closure.
+It also helped support leaseholders who were unable to do maintenance works on their buildings due to lack of revenue as a result of the pandemic.

-Eligible organisations can apply for funding of up to $10,000 towards operating expenses incurred between 1 January 2020 and 30 June 2020, and future minor maintenance works at Council community leased facilities.
+Eligible organisations could apply for funding of up to $10,000 towards operating expenses incurred between 1 January 2020 and 30 June 2020, and future minor maintenance works at Council community leased facilities.

-Eligible organisations can apply for up to $10,000 in funding.
+Eligible organisations could apply for up to $10,000 in funding.

 Funding round dates

 The Program has closed following the full allocation of funding.

 Successful applicants for minor maintenance projects will be required to complete their project and submit an online acquittal form within 12 months of the approval notification.

 Program recipients with overdue acquittal reports are not eligible to apply for further grants.